whymidnight/whymidnight/README.md

 - 😄 Pronouns: why _or_ midnight
 - ⚡ Fun fact: I bang keyboards instead of women

 **If [Putin] wants to kill himself, he doesn’t need to use nuclear arsenal.
-He has to do what the guy in Berlin did in a bunker in May 1945.
-Slava Ukraini!
-Heroyam slava!**
+He has to do what the guy in Berlin did in a bunker in May 1945.**

+ 🇺🇦 🇺🇦 🇺🇦 **Slava Ukraini!
+Heroyam slava!** 🇺🇦 🇺🇦 🇺🇦